-The primary objectives of the Authority's investment activities, in priority order, are: safety, liquidity, and yield (SLY).
+The primary objectives of the Authority's investment according in priority order, are: safety, liquidity, and yield (SLY).

-Safety of principal is the foremost objective in the investment of public funds.
-Investments shall be undertaken in a manner that seeks to ensure the preservation of capital in the overall portfolio.
+Safety of principal is the foremost objective in the preservation of public fund.
+Investments shall be undertaken in a manner that seeks to ensure the preservation of capital to the overall portfolio.

-The investment portfolio will remain sufficiently liquid to enable the Authority to meet all operating requirements, which might be reasonably anticipated.
+The investment portfolio will remain sufficiently liquid enable the Authority to meet all operating requirements, which might be reasonably anticipated.

-The investment portfolio shall be designed with the objective of attaining a market rate of return throughout budgetary and economic cycles.
-This objective shall take into account constraints as to acceptable risk, the characteristics of the Authority's cash flows and the funding expectations of approved projects.
+The investment portfolio shall be designed the objective of taining a market rate of return throughout budgetary and economic cycles this objective shall take into account constraints as to acceptable risk, the chara teristics of a thority's cash flows and the funding expectations are the projects.

-ROLE OF THE CHIEF FINANCIAL OFFICER
+ROLE OF THE SEF FIN NCIAL OFFICER

-The Chief Financial Officer (CFO) is charged with collecting, safeguarding and disbursing Authority funds.
-The CFO serves as the investment officer for the Authority with authority for investment decisions to include managing the day-to-day operations of the portfolio, placing purchase orders and sell orders with dealers and financial institutions, procuring banking and financial services and preparing reports as required.
+The Chief Financial Cover (Cov) is charged wo collecting, safeguarding and disbursing Authority funds.
+The Covers investment officer for the Authority with authority for investment of isometric collecting and support of the portfolio, placing purchase covers and supporters with dealers and financial institutions, procuring baseing and financial covices and paring reports as required.

-The CFO shall invest all available cash (with the exception of 30% funds) into a common investment portfolio.
-The CFO is required to file a statement of economic interest annually with the Authority Administrative Assistant/Clerk by no later than January 15 (§2.2-3116).
-The CFO may require any employee of the Authority entrusted with the investment of Authority funds to file a similar statement.
+The CP chall invest all cailable cash (with the exception of 30% funds) into a common investment, rtfolio.
+The FO is required to file a statement of economic interest annually with the Authority Admir strative Assistant/Clerk by no later than January 15 (§2.2-3116).
+The CFO may regire any employee of the Authority entrusted with the investment of Authority funds to be a similar statement.
 In no event shall any employee involved in the investment process also be involved in personal business activity that could conflict with proper execution of the investment program.